A Survey on Deep Learning Techniques for Action Anticipation: Challenges and Future Directions

-Despite the abundance of current action anticipation approaches and the substantial advancements that have been achieved in this field, there is still potential for enhancing state-of-the-art algorithms.
+Despite the substantial advancements that have been achieved in this field, there is still potential for enhancing state-of-the-art algorithms.
 In the following discussion, we address the research challenges and suggest several promising directions for future research.

-\textit{Expanding dataset coverage}: Current anticipation methods are mainly trained and evaluated on datasets with a very restricted scene context and perspective, such as Breakfast~\cite{kuehneLanguageActionsRecovering2014} and EpicKitchens~\cite{damen2022rescaling}.
-The limitations of these datasets restrict the ability of these methods to generalize to other scenarios.
-To make the anticipation methods applicable in our everyday life, the development of more comprehensive datasets is crucial.
-The optimal datasets should cover a wide range of daily life scenarios and include diverse actions across different cultures, geographies, and social contexts.
-While Ego4D~\cite{graumanEgo4DWorld0002022} is a very good example for diversity, it is limited to egocentric views.
-Studying anticipation across different tasks and geographic locations is a promising research directions, which has recently been studied in the context of egocentric action recognition~\cite{plizzari2023generalisation}.
-Additionally, more complex scenarios involving interactions with various objects or activities with long-term dependencies should be included.
-Since actions do not occur in isolation but are influenced by the environment in which they take place, the context, such as location, time, or objects present, should also be provided along with the publication of the dataset, and be exploited by the anticipation methods.
-However, labeling a dataset can be a labor-intensive process, especially for action anticipation datasets that contain natural, untrimmed, long videos.
-In response to this challenge, unsupervised approaches, not necessarily restricted to short-term anticipation, may present a promising direction.
-Furthermore, synthetic datasets, like those generated from games~\cite{roitberg2021let}, could be of interest.
+\textit{Expanding dataset coverage}: Current anticipation methods are mainly trained and evaluated on datasets with restricted scene context and perspective, such as Breakfast~\cite{kuehneLanguageActionsRecovering2014} and EpicKitchens~\cite{damen2022rescaling}, limiting their ability to generalize to other scenarios.
+To make the anticipation methods applicable in our everyday life, more comprehensive datasets are needed that cover a wide range of daily life scenarios and include diverse actions across different cultures, geographies, and social contexts.
+While Ego4D~\cite{graumanEgo4DWorld0002022} is a strong example for diversity, it is limited to egocentric views.
+Ego-Exo4D~\cite{grauman2024ego} addresses this by providing simultaneously captured egocentric and exocentric video of skilled activities across 13 cities, opening new opportunities for studying anticipation from complementary viewpoints.
+Studying anticipation across different tasks and geographic locations is also a promising direction, as recently explored for egocentric action recognition~\cite{plizzari2023generalisation}.
+It would also be valuable to include complex scenarios involving interactions with various objects or activities with long-term dependencies.
+Since actions are influenced by their environment, contextual information such as location, time, or objects present could accompany dataset releases and be exploited by anticipation methods.
+However, labeling natural, untrimmed, long videos is labor-intensive.
+Unsupervised approaches, not necessarily restricted to short-term anticipation, may thus present a promising direction.
+Furthermore, synthetic datasets generated from games~\cite{roitberg2021let} could also be of interest.